SimonVanSchuylenbergh/NEO-Orrery/README.md

 - [ ] Matrix rotation function
 - [ ] Toggle Satelite/Earth and slider JD and number of shown NEOs
 - [ ] Python to Javascript conversion to boot the page
+- [ ] DEMO ppt submit by 7pm with title explain what the scren capture is showing

 **if time allows**
 - [ ] Skybox milkyway